Mansfield Merriman

 Mansfield Merriman (March 27, 1848 – June 7, 1925) was an American civil engineer, born in Southington, Connecticut.

 He graduated from Yale's Sheffield Scientific School in 1871, was an assistant in the United States Corps of Engineers in 1872–73, and was an instructor in civil engineering at Sheffield from 1875 to 1878.
 He was professor of civil engineering at Lehigh University from 1878 to 1907 and, thereafter, a consulting civil and hydraulic engineer.

-From 1880 to 1885, Merriman was also an assistant on the United States Coast and Geodetic Survey.
-His researches in hydraulics, bridges, strength of materials, and pure mathematics are important.
+From 1880 to 1885, Merriman was also an assistant at the United States Coast and Geodetic Survey.
+His research in hydraulics, bridges, strength of materials, and pure mathematics are important.
 He was elected as a member to the American Philosophical Society in 1881.

 Merriman's chief publications, many of them widely used as textbooks, are: